 This book is by a Korean lady who currently lives in Japan.
 First of all, I was curious as to how GOOD her Japanese is since she’s Korean and because she learned Japanese when there was less technology.
 Obviously she got editing and help and all that but she still has to write it.
 I was impressed of course and learned Japanese from reading the book.
 Sometimes I got the impression that she wanted to show-off and it felt forced and just unnecessary lol (both in terms of vocab, and complicated/long clauses/sentences).
 I was glad I was reading this on the kindle.
 I noticed either in this book or another one of hers, she uses a handful of kanji-words that are very infrequently used in Japan but these same words exists in Korean and are used more commonly in Korean than in Japanese (AT LEAST that’s what I assume since I have seen 피력 ひれき 披瀝 being used in Korean multiple times but I haven’t seen hireki used outside of her books and the JApanese dictionary if my memory serves me) .
 I thought it was a terrible decision to put in these words when it’s unnecessary since you’re potentially alienating people who can’t read it or don’t know what it means.
 My impression is that hireki/pireyuk are low frequency words in Japanese and Koraen respectively but hireki is less commonly used than pireyuk.
 My point here might be completely moot though since I’m not fluent in Korean and I’m not that well read in Japanese compared to Japanese people (Japanese people seem to be really into reading like I’ve heard of people reading 200 books a year or even thousands of them a year and way more than that too…).
 Maybe they say hireki all the time in the Japanese news for all I know.
 I picked up on this because I noticed that I ONLY already KNEW the word(s) because I’ve seen it being used in written Korean and NOT in written Japanese though I’m reading a book in Japanese (written by a Korean person).

 I thought she was off her rockers when she said that Korean people should adapt a mixed writing system like the Japanese people and have kun-yomi readings which I thought was a terrible idea.
 I think it makes sense to write Korean Korean words without sino-background in hangeul.
 I agree with her point that the multiple readings of Kanji (Japanese origin and Chinese origin) make remembering the kanji easier.
 Both her book and the Korean book I mentioned thouroughly cover the gamut of the common argument points like “we have no problem communicating verbally, so obviously we don’t need hanja.”
 Of course she was appalled by that point since from her point of view, the person who said that is completely missing the point of the big picture.
+I think initially she says you can think of hangeul as hiragana which irked and offended me and I didn’t get why she said that since if anything hangeul is between hiragana and kanji if we had to compare it to the Japanese writing system.
+Not to mention she says she finds reading novels in Korean easier than reading novels in Korean since Korean is her native language but like if some a-hole wanted to extrapolate haphazardly they’ll be like omg reading a novel written in hiragana is hell wtf.
+I hope at some point she said hangeul is not equal to hiragana… i can’t remember.

 Also I think she had a section in her book explaining Korean sayings or proverbs and there was no hangeul so it was painful to read for me… Besides my preference, as Korean learner to not learn stuff like that in this format, with just the katakana I have no f’in idea what the original phrase is and I obviously won’t remember the explanation she wrote in Japanese.
 It’s probably even more “who the f cares” to people who know zero Korean.
 It did not belong in this book!
 The part of her book that actually matched the title was page-turning and the tangential part on Korean sayings was a real snoozer.